dragonflyoss/website/docs/en-us/overview/what_is_dragonfly.md

 ### Downloading General Files

-The Cluster Manager is also called a SuperNode, which is responsible for CDN and scheduling every peer to transfer blocks between each other. dfget is the P2P client, which is also called "peer".
+The SuperNode plays the role of CDN and schedules the transfer of blocks between each peer. dfget is the P2P client, which is also called a "peer".
 It's mainly used to download and share blocks.

 ![Downloading General Files](../img/dfget.png)